 By analyzing data about your customers, you can figure out what items they are most likely to buy and make sure those items are prominently displayed in your store.
 You can also use data to create targeted marketing campaigns that will attract new customers to your store.
 AI search engines can adjust (or re-rank) results in real time based on changes in customer demand, ensuring that businesses always have the most up-to-date information.

-- Use data to evaluate your product catalog and implement dynamic re-ranking (for returns and well-performing products)
+7. Use data to evaluate your product catalog and implement dynamic re-ranking

 Too often, retailers rely on intuition and opinion to make changes to their product catalog and search results ranking rather than using data to drive those decisions.